 The following year Tilden took on young German Hans Nusslein.
 Tilden won by a comfortable margin (the final tally of matches is not known).
 Pro tennis was beginning to establish itself.

 This was the first tour in which the participants were the same as the previous year.
 Because of this, the interest in the tour was less than it had been the previous year.
-Although scores are not known, Tilden won comfortably.
+Tilden won the tour comfortably.
 Pro tennis needed a big new signing and at the end of 1933 it got it: Ellsworth Vines.

 “Wherever we played we set new attendance records.
 Then we returned to undertake a special series of ten international matches against the two leading professionals of France, Henri Cochet and Martin Plaa.
 America took all ten matches!
 The combined tours grossed well in excess of a quarter of a million dollars.”

 Unfortunately there was no big amateur signing at the end of 1934.
 In 1935 Vines took on Lester Stoefen in a tour that proved to be very one sided.
 At one stage Vines led Stoefen 25-1.
-The final tally of matches is not known, but Vines won by a wide margin.
+Then Stoefen had to withdraw due to ill health, cutting short the tour.
 This tour was not very successful.

-With no big amateur signing, another second rate tour between Vines, Stoefen, Berkeley Bell and George Lott took place.
-The final scores are not known, but it can be assumed that Vines won fairly comfortably.
+With no big amateur signing, another second rate tour between Vines and Stoefen took place.
+The final scores are not known for certain (Vines won approximately 75-15).
 At the end of 1936 reigning Wimbledon and U. S. champion Fred Perry turned pro, providing a much needed boost to the pro game.

 1937 H. Ellsworth Vines v.
 Fred Perry.
 Vines won 32-29 (52.4%).